joskfg/laravel-intelligent-scraper/README.md

 ]);
 ```

-In this dataset we want that the text `My title` to be labeled as title and we also have a list of images that we want
+In this dataset we want that the text `My title` to be labeled as title, and we also have a list of images that we want
 to be labeled as images.
 With this we have the flexibility to pick items one by one or in lists.

 Sometimes we want to label some text that it is not clean in the HTML because it could include invisible characters like
 `\r\n`.
-To avoid to deal with that, the dataset allows you to add regular expressions.
+To avoid dealing with that, the dataset allows you to add regular expressions.

 Example with `body` field as regexp: